bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 No, like just in doing the refactor, I learned a lot about how the wallet itself actually works.

-## Refactoring the Wallet codebase to build Output Descriptors
+## Refactoring the Wallet Codebase to Build Output Descriptors

 Andrew Chow: 00:10:29